 Snakes are an important part of healthy ecosystems.
 A 2013 study by University of Maryland researchers found that a single timber rattlesnake removed up to 4,500 ticks from the forest annually by consuming tick-carrying small mammals.
 This removal ultimately can decrease the spread of Lyme disease.
 Every day, snakes function as vital predators, as well as prey.
 Because of their importance, all snake species are protected in Maryland under the Nongame and Endangered Species Conservation Act.

-Maryland is home to 27 species and sub-species of snakes, including two with medically significant venom, the copperhead and the timber rattlesnake.
+Maryland is home to 27 species and sub-species of snakes, including two with medically significant venom, the

 Eastern Copperhead by Linh Phu (left); Timber Rattlesnake by Scott Smith (right)